brendan-duncan/image/README.md

 A Dart library providing the ability to load, save and manipulate images in a variety of different file formats.

-The library is written entirely in Dart and has no reliance on `dart:io`, so it can be used for both server and web applications.
+The library is written entirely in Dart and has no reliance on `dart:io`, so it can be used for command-line, Flutter, and web applications.

 ### Performance Warning
 Because this library is written entirely in Dart and is a not native executed library, its performance